2023 Best Journalism Schools in Colorado

 The average amount in student loans that journalism majors at University of Northern Colorado take out is $21,500.

-You’ll be in good company if you decide to attend Metropolitan State University of Denver.
-It ranked #5 on our 2023 Best Journalism Schools in Colorado list.
-MSU Denver is a large public school located in the city of Denver.
+You’ll join some of the best and brightest minds around you if you attend Metropolitan State University of Denver.
+The school came in at #5 on this year’s Best Journalism Schools in Colorado list.
+MSU Denver is a large public school located in the large city of Denver.

 After completing their degree, journalism graduates from MSU Denver carry an average student debtload of $25,000.